Thomas Bodkin: Biography

 Bodkin was also an active broadcaster and author, publishing personal reminiscences and translations of modern French poetry as well as works of art history and criticism.
 In particular, his The Approach to Painting (1927), an introduction for a popular audience, ran through many editions over the succeeding 30 years.

-A few years before his death he appeared on the BBC panel show Animal, Vegetable or Mineral? identifying curiosities from around the world, along with museum curator Hugh Shortt and archaeologist Mortimer Wheeler.
+In his final years, he was a frequent guest on the BBC panel show Animal, Vegetable, Mineral?, identifying curiosities from around the world.
+Bodkin appeared on the programme six times, beginning with the first episode and ending with the penultimate episode of its original run.
+In the latter episode, one of only a few which survive in the BBC's archives, he appeared on the panel alongside fellow gallery curator Hugh Shortt and archaeologist Mortimer Wheeler, the programme's regular expert panellist.

+Bodkin was a devout Catholic who is said to have hung the papal flag from his house in Dublin on appropriate holidays.
 He was awarded the Civil Division of the Order of St. Gregory the Great for services to his church.
 A bust of Bodkin, previously exhibited at the Royal Academy in 1958, was donated to the Barber by its sculptor, Sir Charles Wheeler, President of the Royal Academy and a personal friend of Bodkin's, on the latter's death.
-Bodkin's remains were interred in Glasnevin Cemetery, Dublin.
+Bodkin died in Birmingham on 24 April 1961, at the age of 73.
+His remains were interred in Glasnevin Cemetery, Dublin.

-He was the subject of This Is Your Life in March 1960 when he was surprised by Eamonn Andrews at the BBC’s Gosta Green Studios in Birmingham.
+He was the subject of This Is Your Life in March 1960 when he was surprised by Eamonn Andrews at the BBC's Gosta Green Studios in Birmingham.